Niederb/annual_report_database/README.md

 # AnnualReportDatabase
 A database of annual reports of Swiss companies.
 I believe it is important that these documents are available for the public in an easy manner such that they can be scrutinized.
-The more people are watching
+The more people that are keeping an eye on big companies the better and the easier it is to hold them accountable for their actions.
+To my knowledge there is no systematic collection of these documents that is available to the public.

+My vision is to have a complete and extensive database of reports for all major companies in Switzerland.
+The database should then allow for different use cases such as:
+* Investigating the history of a specific company
+* Run statistical analysis

 Currently I collect the reports as list of links in csv files.
-There is also a small download software that can be used to download the whole collection in a systematic way.
+The document are categorized by company, type, language and year.
+There is also a small software that can be used to download the whole collection in a systematic way.

 # What companies?
 * Big companies located in Switzerland